Are you thinking of purchasing a panther chameleon but aren’t sure it will be a good fit in your home?

 How Much Will A Panther Chameleon Weigh When It Reaches Maturity?

-Panther chameleons will again differ based on gender with males outweighing the females, but not by much.
+Again, panther chameleons will differ based on gender, with males outweighing the females, but not by much.

 Male panther chameleons weigh in at an average of 140 and 180 grams.